Asabeneh/30-Days-Of-Python/readme25-27.md

     └── result.html
 ```

+### Setting up your project directory

 Follow, the following steps to get started with Flask.
 Step 1: install virtualenv using the following command.

 ```sh